Group of young people paddling down the Waikato river in a waka teetee

 The Paris Aligned Investment Initiative is a collaborative investor-led global forum enabling investors to align their portfolios and activities to the goals of the Paris Agreement.

-Trust Waikato adopted the Paris Aligned Investment Initiative Net Zero Investment Framework 1.0 to develop an investment strategy to decarbonise investment portfolios in a way that is consistent with achieving global net zero greenhouse gas emissions by 2050.
+Trust Waikato adopted the Paris Aligned Investment Initiative Net Zero Investment Framework 1.0 (Net Zero Investment Framework Implementation Guide) to develop an investment strategy to decarbonise investment portfolios in a way that is consistent with achieving global net zero greenhouse gas emissions by 2050.

 Trust Waikato agreed to the Paris Aligned Investment Initiative Net Zero Asset Owners Commitment to align portfolios and activities with the Paris Agreement to limit global warming by 1.5ºC.
 Through the commitment, the Trust pledges to decarbonise its investment portfolio by 2050 or sooner, increase investment in climate solutions, set interim targets and undertake advocacy and engagement in line with net zero goals.